Preventing Infectious Diseases

 There are some simple steps you can take to help keep yourself, your friends and course mates protected:

 • Ensure your vaccinations are up to date.
 Some important vaccines are detailed below.
-You are likely to have received most of these vaccines as a child but if you are unsure consult your GP as soon as possible.
+You are likely to have received most of these vaccines as a child but if you are unsure consult your GP (doctor) as soon as possible.

 • Be aware of the signs and symptoms of common infectious diseases.